Clinical Psychology

 In life, we sometimes encounter challenges which cause us to feel confused, conflicted, lost, alone, or out of control.
 Such experiences and impasses can take the form of a quiet internal struggle or a longstanding behavior pattern that has disrupted opportunities and relationships.
 An individual’s recognition that he or she has encountered such a moment may cause him or her to seek greater understanding of his or her familiar patterns of struggle.

-Dr. Rowan specializes in Dialectical Behavior Therapy, or “DBT”, which is evidence-based and a branch of Cognitive Behavioral Therapy.
+Dr. Rowan may use Process-Based Cognitive Behavioral Therapy approaches and she also specializes in Dialectical Behavior Therapy, or “DBT”, which is evidence-based and a branch of Cognitive Behavioral Therapy.
 DBT combines theory and techniques derived from Western behaviorism, Zen Buddhism, Hegel’s Theory of Dialectics, and feminist psychology.
 DBT teaches a comprehensive curriculum of skills, with the core skill being mindfulness, which may be used to address various forms of suffering that arise as we go about achieving the life we want.

 Individuals who regularly engage in DBT with the assistance of a trained, licensed healthcare provider may achieve numerous positive results.
 In particular, DBT may guide individuals through a comprehensive analysis of the problems they face, including the contributing factors, functions, and consequences of such problems.
 From this comprehensive analysis, individuals may learn skills to expand their capacity for awareness and attend to the connections between their sensations, thinking patterns, and emotions.
 They may find more balance in how they care for their bodies and minds.
 They may engage in emotional exposure exercises to address patterns of emotional and relationship avoidance.
 They may hone a “wise-minded” intuition which enables them to better decipher the validity of their emotional experience given the facts of specific situations.
 They may learn to identify and engage in clear and effective responses to their day-to-day problems.
 They may also enhance their cognitive flexibility and expand their repertoire of active problem-solving skills and thinking strategies.
 In doing so, they may expand the variety of potential courses of action available to them in any given situation.
 Further, DBT teaches “radical acceptance” skills which individuals may use to accept unfortunate realities and move forward in life when faced with an unsolvable problem, unsurmountable limitation, personal loss, or chronic condition.

-As an Affiliate Psychologist at Two Brattle Center in Cambridge, MA, Dr. Rowan provides adherent individual DBT therapy as well as DBT Case Consultations and Skills Groups.
+As an Affiliate Psychologist at Two Brattle Center in Cambridge, MA, Dr. Rowan provides adherent individual DBT therapy as well as DBT Case Consultations.

 Eating and Exercise Disorders and Imbalances Presenting in Athletes and Performing Artists